Cody-Nicholson96/Non-Tech/Principles_Of_Macroeconomics/6_Supply_Demand_And_Government_Policies/taxes.md

 2. Since the tax on sellers raises the cost of producing and selling, it reduces the quantity supplied at every price.
 The supply curve shifts to the left (or upwards, equivalently).

-3. Having determined how the supply curve shifts, we can now compare the initial and the new equilibirums.
+3. Having determined how the supply curve shifts, we can now compare the initial and the new equilibriums.
 Tax reduces the size of the market since sellers sell less and buyers buy less.

 - Taxes discourage market activity.
 When a good is taxed, the quantity of the good sold is smaller in the new equilibrium.

 - Buyers and sellers share the burden of taxes.
-In the new equilibirum, buyers pay more for goods and sellers receive less.
+In the new equilibrium, buyers pay more for goods and sellers receive less.

 ***